Telehealth & PSYPACT

 I'll self-disclose a little here.
 I used to have an office in the heart of Baltimore City and I loved that office dearly.
 Still miss it.
 I became a father in February of 2020 and figured I'd take some time away to be home and then return to work in the office - and the pandemic obviously had other plans.

 In 2022 I made the decision to go all-in as a telehealth-first practitioner and haven't looked back.
 Telehealth has allowed my clients to access care on their terms.
 I'm able to utilize extra digital tools to supplement our sessions.
-As a member of PSYPACT, I can now see clients in 43 states and at any given time I have clients in at least 10 different states.
+As a member of PSYPACT, I can now see clients in at least 10 different states at any given time.

 Now you don't have to give up your therapist when you move.
 If you go on vacation, we can still have a session.
-If you need to take the session from your kitchen, or your office, or the parking lot of your kid's daycare — you can.
-Telehealth has completely shifted from a necessity to a preference and I have built my practice around it.
+If you need to take the session from your kitchen, your office, or the parking lot of your kid's daycare - you can.
+Telehealth has completely shifted from a necessity to a preference.

 What sessions actually look like